-- 1. When model has -M3HW add 2.0 lb / 0.9 kg. - 2.
-When model has -M3HW add 4.0 lb / 1.8 kg. - 3.
-Weight is for bare actuator without accessories or valve adaptation.
+- (1) When model has -M3HW add 2.0 pounds/0.9 kilograms. - (2) When model has -M3HW add 4.0 pounds/1.8 kilograms. - (3) Weight is for bare actuator without accessories or valve adaptation.

-1.10 Actuator Storage
+1.9 Actuator Storage

 For applications where the actuator is not put into immediate service it is recommended that the actuator be cycled with regulated clean/dry pneumatic pressure at least once per month.
 Indoor storage, if available, is recommended for all actuators.
 Care should be taken to plug all open ports on actuator and controls to keep out foreign particles and moisture.
 Also, actuators should not be stored in an atmosphere harmful to resilient seals.
 For extended storage, contact the factory.